openshift-cs/rosaworkshop/rosa-workshop/rosa/18-deploy_hcp.md

-In this section we will deploy a ROSA cluster using Hosted Control Plane (HCP).
+In this section we will deploy a ROSA cluster using Hosted Control Planes (HCP).

 In short, with ROSA HCP you can decouple the control plane from the data plane (workers).
 This is a new deployment model for ROSA in which the control plane is hosted in a Red Hat owned AWS account.
 Therefore the control plane is no longer hosted in your AWS account thus reducing your AWS infrastructure expenses.
 The control plane is dedicated to a single cluster and is highly available.
-See the documentation for more about [Hosted Control Planes](https://docs.openshift.com/container-platform/4.12/architecture/control-plane.html#hosted-control-planes-overview_control-plane).
+See the documentation for more about [Hosted Control Planes](https://docs.openshift.com/rosa/rosa_hcp/rosa-hcp-sts-creating-a-cluster-quickly.html).

 !!! important
     As of this writing Hosted Control Planes (HCP) is currently a Technology Preview feature only.
 Technology Preview features are not supported with Red Hat production service level agreements (SLAs) and might not be functionally complete.